 All-mountain skis, just as their name suggests, are designed to perform anywhere on the hill and in all snow conditions.
 They can handle icy, man-made snow or fresh deep powder, mellow groomed runs or steep, ungroomed mountain runs.

 Because of their versatility, all-mountain skis are an excellent option for skiers of all types.
-If you’re a newer skier and unsure what’s right for you, an all-mountain ski is a great option.
+If you’re a newer downhill skier and unsure what’s right for you, an all-mountain ski is a great option.
 And if you’re an experienced skier that wants one ski that will hold an edge at higher speeds on groomed runs and hard snow or let you dip into the powder from time to time, these are the skis for you.

-All-mountain skis come in a variety of widths, shapes, and stiffnesses, so there are options to tailor your ski selection towards the type of skiing you want to do.
+All-mountain skis come in a variety of widths, shapes, and stiffnesses, so there are options to tailor your ski selection towards the type of downhill skiing you want to do.

 Freeride skis are for the skier that wants to spend time off of the groomed runs, or off-piste, whether it’s hitting fresh powder, riding steep terrain, or hitting big drops and jumps.
 These skis are typically wider than an all-mountain ski to allow them to float better in powder, but come in a variety of styles to suit you.

 Freestyle skis, also called park and pipe skis, are designed for the skier that wants to spend the majority of their time in the terrain park.
 If you spend your time hitting jumps, rails, or the pipe, these are the skis for you.
-These skis usually are twin-tips, meaning that they can be skied forwards or backward.
+These downhill skis usually are twin-tips, meaning that they can be skied forwards or backward.

 One great option that ERIK’S offers if you’re concerned about buying a ski setup for your growing child is our ERIK’S Kid’s Downhill Ski Lease Program.

 System skis come with bindings, and they’re integrated into the ski.
 Rather than drilling holes into the ski to mount the bindings, they have a plate attached to the ski that the bindings attach too.
 Flat skis are sold as a ski only.
 Bindings are then mounted to the ski by first drilling holes into the top of the ski and then installing the heel and toe pieces.
+When picking bindings for a flat ski, the brake width of the binding should be equal to waist width or up to 15mm wider.

 Most all-mountain skis are sold as a system ski while freeride and freestyle skis are often sold as flats.

-Camber is the traditional shape for skis.
+Camber is the traditional shape for downhill skis.
 When laid on a flat surface the tip and tail of the ski make contact close to the ends and the ski curves upward.
 The ski essentially stores energy when it’s flexed by the skier's weight, providing for lively turns, or providing pop when you hit a jump or the top of the pipe.

 Rocker, also called reverse-camber, is essentially the opposite of camber in that it curves upward.
 When laid on a flat surface, the ski’s tip and tail will kick up in comparison to the center of the ski.
 Where and how much that ski kicks up will vary depending on the ski’s design.
-Skis with rocker offer better float through powder by lifting the nose.
+Downhill skis with rocker offer better float through powder by lifting the nose.
 The rocker shape also makes it easier to turn wider skis.

 As the name says, these skis are flat between the tip and tail.
 If you laid one down on a flat surface, it would sit flush.
-Truly flat skis are not very common.
+Truly flat downhill skis are not very common.
 More often you’ll find skis that are almost flat through the middle of the ski with rocker in the tip and possibly the tail.

 When it comes to selecting ski poles, the most important factor is getting one that’s the right length.
-The easiest way to size a pair of poles is to flip it upside down so that the grip is touching the floor and then grab under the basket.
+The easiest way to size a pair of downhill ski poles is to flip it upside down so that the grip is touching the floor and then grab under the basket.
 You should find that your elbow is at or just slightly more than a 90º angle.
 If you find that your hand is higher than your elbow, you should size down a pole.
 If you’re going to be skiing primarily in the park and pipe, you should move down one or two sizes.
-Ski poles are also split into men's ski poles, womens ski poles and youth ski poles.
+Ski poles are also split into men's ski poles, women's ski poles and kids ski poles.

 OUR TOP PICKS